-- D. The mayor shall have those powers enumerated in Municipal Code Section 8.08.250 (A-D). - E. Nothing herein shall expand the powers and duties of the Mayor beyond those set forth above.
+- D. The mayor shall have those powers enumerated in Municipal Code Section 8.08.250 (A-D) . - E. Nothing herein shall expand the powers and duties of the Mayor beyond those set forth above.
 Said exercise of powers set forth above shall be deemed to not violate Charter Section 411 Interference with Administrative Matters.

-CHANGE 8.08.210 Duties

-The office of emergency services shall have the following powers:

-A. In the absence of the mayor or vice-mayor, request the city council ... (continue with the remainder of section as is.)
+ADD TO SECTION 411 an exception to the prohibition against interference with Administrative Matters.
+Suggested Language:

+SECTION 411; the Council: Interference with Administrative Matters.

+(ADD)

+Except as provided in Section 502 l, neither the Council nor any of its members nor the Mayor shall interfere with the execution by the City Manager...

 4) Is this change feasible?

-Yes

 Think through the revision you are proposing.
 Is it legally possible?
 Is it practical?
 If there are questions you cannot answer, list them here.

-5) Who might benefit from or be burdened by this change?
+Yes 5) Who might benefit from or be burdened by this change?
 Is there data that speaks to the potential impact of this change?
 What are the potential unintended consequences of this change?
-Benefit: The people of San Jose; City Administration and/or

-Burden: Training would be required for the Mayor, Vice Mayor and/or staff in line with that required of the Office of Emergency Services Director/Head.

-There would be the potential need for additional staff for the Mayor to have persons trained or familiar with Emergency Services and assets available throughout the City
+Burden: Training would be required for the Mayor, Vice Mayor and/or staff in line with that required of the Office of Emergency Services Director/Head. and/or There would be the potential need for additional staff for the Mayor to have persons trained or familiar with Emergency Services and assets available throughout the City